 Clear workplace policies and procedures support employment agreements and mean everyone knows how things are meant to be done.
 This section provides help in some key areas.

-The best way to prevent employment relationship problems between an Employer and Employee.
+The best way to prevent and resolve relationship problems between employers and employees.